Skip to content

 Two Point Music Sources in a MusIcon.

 When I started working on Joan Miro’s “Blue II” MusIcon, I wanted the music for the red stroke to be heard only over the red stroke and across it.
-This was impossible to achieve it using a single point in the middle of the stroke as music source.
+This was impossible to achieve using a single point in the middle of the stroke as a music source.
 So, I came up with the idea of Music Heatmap.
-Music heatmap is a visual representation of the music volume just like a heatmap is a visual representation of the temperature.
+A music heatmap is a visual representation of the music volume just like a heatmap is a visual representation of the temperature.
 In our case, is a grayscale image representing the volume of the music from black=0% volume to white=100% volume.
-Bellow are the heatmaps I created for the “Blue II”:
+Below are the heatmaps I created for the “Blue II”:

 The six music heatmaps of “Blue II” MusIcon